Aerodynamic and Hydrodynamic Performance

 At the same time, the 'Aspect Ratio' (width/length ratio of the planing surface) for each of the 3 lifting surfaces of the 2-step hull are greater and so contribute to more efficient lift (more lift, less drag) than the shape of a longer, single (non-stepped) planing surface.

 Finally, the imposed 'step angle' helps maintain a minimum angle of attack for the surfaces that, if properly designed, can optimize the lifting efficiency (L/D) of each surface.
 Any change in trim angle affects each of the 3 planing surfaces - which also changes the wetted surface and AR too, and thus affects the Lift & Drag generated by each of the 3 surfaces.
 So the performance analysis of step design is quite complex.
 Overall, however, there are benefits of the application of steps to a hull design.
-[TBDP©/VBDP© can do all of the engineering performance analysis to optimize effective multi step design].
+[TBDP©/VBDP© software does all of the engineering calculations and performance analysis to optimize effective multi-step design].

 Contributors to Step Design/Performance